solidusio/solidus/guides/getting-started/first-time-installation.md

 that you familiarize yourself with Ruby on Rails, as well as [the Ruby programming language](https://www.ruby-lang.org/) beforehand.

-Because Solidus is an Rails engine, much of what the [Rails Guide on Engines](http://guides.rubyonrails.org/engines.html) explains applies directly to Solidus, too.
+Because Solidus is a Rails engine, much of what the [Rails Guide on Engines](http://guides.rubyonrails.org/engines.html) explains applies directly to Solidus, too.